 Cap Rate – Our Takeaway:

 We believe the Cap Rate shows the best snapshot, either when purchasing or in future, to evaluate whether an investment offers a good return on the money you have put in.
 Using our Cap Rate Calculator is a quick and easy method to help you determine the value of a potential investment in any property, and can help you make better decisions.
-Investors can look at a property’s cap rate and decide whether it is priced properly to be a worthwhile investment.
+When used with some or all of these other rental property calculators, investors can look at a property’s cap rate and decide whether it is priced properly to be a worthwhile investment.
 Similarly, calculating the cap rate of an existing real estate investment can help landlords and property owners determine where there may be opportunities to improve returns on their investment.

 - Asset management and accounting software for real estate investors, including smart money management, automated income and expense tracking, personalized reporting and more.

 - Accounting and property management tools to save time and money while managing your rentals.
 Track income and expenses, screen tenants, collect rent, and more.